 Master of Advanced Study (MAS)

-The University of California offers graduate professional degree programs leading to the master of advanced study (MAS) degree.
+The University of California offers graduate professional degree programs leading to the master of advanced study (MAS).
 This degree meets the needs of working professionals continuing in educational programs.
 While some MAS programs are tailored to career advancement, other programs enable individuals to pursue new career directions or advanced study in the liberal arts.
 Each MAS program accommodates flexible, part-time, academically qualified working adults who cannot be full-time students.
-All MAS degree programs must be in conformity with one of the following two plans: Plan I, Thesis Plan, or Plan II, Comprehensive Examination Plan.
+All MAS programs must be in conformity with one of the following two plans: Plan I, Thesis Plan, or Plan II, Comprehensive Examination Plan.
 Pending program approval, an alternative capstone plan is a third option.
 Specific degree requirements, curriculum, and other details are available with each individual program.

 Master of Arts (MA) and Master of Science (MS)